RelationalAI/iceberg_rust_ffi_jll.jl/README.md

 * Deploy a new release.
 Make sure to pass in unique version number to the GitHub workflow.
 * Produce a new branch with JLLWrappers around the artifacts in that release

+The workflow will require device-code authentication, so monitor logs for a short time to be able to do authenticate in the "Build tarballs" step.

 To later use this, just reference this repostitory from your Julia, and the commit from the newly produced branch.